ia-toki/apio-2021-web/rules.md

 ### D. Clarification

-* A contestant can submit a clarification request concerning competition tasks, rules, and/or grading submitted using the grading system during the competition.
+* A contestant can submit a clarification request concerning competition tasks, rules, and/or grading using the grading system during the competition.
-* Clarification requests may be expressed only in English and will be answered only in English.
+* Clarification requests must be expressed only in English and will be answered only in English.
 * Clarification requests concerning competition tasks will be answered with one of the following:
    * "YES"
    * "NO"